-4. Click the third point, press Shift, and drag right until the ruler shows that
+4. Click the third point, press Shift, and drag right until the ruler shows that the cursor is at 4.875".

 As we just explained, the affected curve gets larger as you drag farther away from the point.
 Because you're dragging exactly horizontally, the horizontal segment on the right is not curving.